ashleywinn/nestedpacket/README.rst

 NestedPacket: Headers and Trailers and more
 ===========================================

-**NestedPacket** is a framework and packet library for digital design verification.
-It is useful for generating meaningful random packet traffic and for unpacking collected byte streams.
+**NestedPacket** is a packet framework and library for digital design verification.
+It was developed for use with Cocotb.
+My goal is to make it easier to generate meaningful random packet traffic and easier to unpack collected byte streams.
 The base class ``NestedPacket`` is used to define the headers and trailers for each packet layer.

 .. code-block:: python